IEEEBerkeley/hope-www/labs/charger/schematic.rst

   and components to protect the gate.

-  According to ISO 7637-2 standard [#iso2]_ automotive devices have to be able to withstand short ~150ns pulses of up to -150V in addition to the -14V for 60 seconds mentioned above.
+  According to ISO 7637-2 standard [#iso2]_ automotive devices have to be able to withstand short ~150ns pulses of approximately -100V in addition to the -14V for 60 seconds mentioned above.
 We ignored this case when selecting a diode because diodes can recover from short pulses beyond their reverse breakdown voltage.

   When choosing a PMOS it is important to look at the *continuous drain current, and drain-source breakdown voltage* :math:`V_{(BR)DSS}`.